epointal/lf-hiker/readme.txt

 == Changelog ==
 = 1.4.3 =
- * Can start with profile elevation displayed
+ * New : Can start with profile elevation displayed
- * Can manage (hide/show) button download gpx
+ * New : Can manage (hide/show) button download gpx
- * Add checkbox show/hide gpx path when more than 2 paths
+ * New : Add checkbox show/hide gpx path when more than 2 paths

 = 1.4.2 =
  * fixed : issue 2 maps when the first floating the second is in stucks